 Which Tombs do We Recommend?

-Of the eight tombs that are included on the main entrance ticket, K11 (Ramesses III) and KV 14 (Tausert and Seknakht).
-The tomb of Ramesses IX (KV6) is also very nice.
+Of the ten tombs that are included on the main entrance ticket, KV2 (Ramesses IV), KV 14 (Tausert and Seknakht), KV11 (Ramesses III), and the tomb of Ramesses IX (KV6) are our favorites.

-Is the tomb of Seti I worth 1000 EGP?
+Is the tomb of Seti I worth 1800 EGP?
 That depends.
-In US dollars, that’s about $34 just to visit one tomb.
+In US dollars, that’s about $60 just to visit one tomb.
 However, it is spectacular.
 Many people who see it state that it is the best tomb to visit in the Valley of the Kings.
 For many people, this is a huge splurge.
-It was for us too (factoring in the exchange rate in 2019, it was about $70 USD), but I am very glad that we got to see it.
+It was for us too (factoring in the larger exchange rate in 2019, it was about $70 USD), but I am very glad that we got to see it.

 Just so you are aware, there is another, even more spectacular tomb on the west bank of Luxor, the amazing tomb of Queen Nefertari, which is located in the Valley of the Queens.
-This tomb also has an even larger price tag of 1400 EGP.
+This tomb also has a large price tag of 2000 EGP.
 If you are trying to decide between Seti I and Queen Nefertari, we recommend Queen Nefertari.
+However, the Tomb of Nefertari closed March 2, 2024 with no information about when it will reopen.

 I don’t think that it is necessary to purchase two entrance tickets into the Valley of the Kings in order to visit six included tombs.
 I recommend picking three from this list and saving your time and money for other sites on the West Bank.
 In all honesty, the tombs get to be repetitive, so visiting three included tombs and the additional extra tombs is all that most visitors will need here.